Loca0307/iLoca/README.md

 FOR BOTH(docker-compose):
-1) docker compose up, to run the containers
+1) 'docker-compose up', to run the containers

+2) 'docker-compose build --no-cache' to rebuild project without cache
 # Postgre

 1) Install `PostGre` on your pc to use the database